bhaskarreddy-01/battery-rul/README.md

 * Ensure NASA `.mat` files are placed correctly (or synthetic data fallback is implemented).
 * The `synthetic_battery()` function must be defined if real data is not available.
-* This project focuses on research-level implementation rather than production deployment.

 ---